Oracle OpenWorld 2015 Recap: The Cloud is the Future

 Although the JD Edwards team at Oracle kept JDE session topics and content purposefully at a high level, OpenWorld provided opportunities for attendees to come up to speed on the overall JD Edwards strategy moving forward.

 Lyle Ekdahl delivered some of the more visionary JD Edwards content at the conference during his General Session on Monday morning.
 Overall, Ekdahl’s goal was to gently persuade customers that we are in the middle of a paradigm shift into a new digitized economic landscape.
-He sought to move JDE customers in the direction of innovation, and show them areas where Oracle JD Edwards is leading the charge.
+He sought to move JDE customers in the direction of innovation and show them areas where Oracle JD Edwards is leading the charge.
 I felt that his presentation was spot-on for his audience.
 His keynote sessions are always a highlight for me at conferences.

 Mr. Ekdahl identified a challenge of “duality” that organizations face.
 This duality, Ekdahl describes, is the customer’s balance between needing to sustain their current systems, and introducing new innovation (Agile, New Concepts, Disruptive Technologies, etc).
 He described the inner challenges that his own team at Oracle faces of constraining sustainability/maintenance costs internally so that budget is freed up for new innovative technology enhancements.

-To me, this was brilliant way of insinuating to the audience that this should also be their approach as well.
+To me, this was a brilliant way of insinuating to the audience that this should also be their approach as well.
 His mention of constraining maintenance costs also subtly plants the seed for a “Cloud” pitch down the road.
 Ekdahl chose to shift gears and highlight how JD Edwards EnterpriseOne 9.2 provides this innovation through:

 - Transformational Products like the Internet of Things Orchestrator and Mobility Applications, that enable organizations to become more lean/agile.

-- Choice/Personalization of the user experience through products like CafeOne and OneView Reporting
+- Choice/personalization of the user experience through products like CafeOne and OneView Reporting

 I couldn’t write a summary of our OpenWorld experience without mentioning the well-known Customer Appreciation Event.
 Let me tell you, this event was impressive.
 Oracle pulls out all the stops to give its customers a special “thank you” for their support.
 Elton John and Beck headlined the event, but equally impressive was the setting of Treasure Island against the backdrop of San Francisco Bay.
 It was an excellent way to end a fun and beneficial week for Kristie and me.